 Our 2020 British Seniors Funeral Report states that the cost of a funeral could reach up to £5,000 depending on the choices you make.
 For many, this is a significant sum to come up with at short notice and for the average UK family, it could be deemed unaffordable.

-How much will my funeral cost?
+How much does a funeral cost?

 British SeniorsOver 50's Life Insurance

-Where can I get help with funeral costs?
+How can I get help with funeral costs?

 One way that you could help your loved ones with funeral costs is by securing an over 50s life insurance policy.
 With British Seniors, you can secure your policy in minutes online or over the phone.
 Our over 50s life insurance is guaranteed acceptance for any UK resident aged 50-80.

 You choose a suitable benefit amount and a rate of monthly premiums you can afford.
 As long as you keep up with your monthly payments, you know that your loved ones will receive a lump sum payment when you pass away.

 *Funerals Market Study, Competition and Markets Authority, 2019